umutberkbilgic/GCloud-Datastore-Demo/README.md

 TODO:

-Add indexing, SQL or GQL, incooparate into a node.js FaaS or App engine deployment.
+incooparate into a node.js FaaS or App engine deployment.